-How will it look better than my HD TV?
+How will a 4K UHD TV with HDR look better than my HD set?

-Your picture will be packed with detail and have more depth on a 4K TV, compared to your Full HD set.
-It’ll be much sharper too, and have a wider range of colours.
+Your picture will be packed with detail and have more depth with a vivid contrast in colour and brightness compared to your Full HD TV.
+It’ll be much sharper too and have a wider range of colours.

 What can I watch on my 4K TV?

-Tip: It’s worth investing in a more expensive TV with a better processing engine if you want better upscaling.
+Tip: For better upscaling it’s worth investing in a more expensive TV with a better processing engine.

 What is Ultra HD premium?

-High-end 4K Ultra HD TVs from 2016 onwards will have an Ultra HD Premium sticker to show they meet certain criteria.
+The latest high-end 4K Ultra HD TVs have an Ultra HD Premium sticker to show they meet certain criteria.